tliron/rust-compris/CPS.md

 It does lack a distinction between signed and unsigned integers.
 If you need full 64-bit unsigned integers, which cannot be guaranteed casting to signed integers, then it might be best to encode them as string representations, e.g. in decimal or (smaller) hex.

 It also does not support byte arrays, though note that YAML 1.1 did draft a [`!!binary`](https://yaml.org/type/binary.html) type.
 Compris can be configured to support it, but other implementations may not, so do be careful with its use.
-A common workaround is to encode byte arrays as Base64 strings, which is Compris's default serialization mode for **bytes** in YAML.
+A common workaround is to encode byte arrays as Base64 strings, which is Compris's default serialization mode for **byte arrays** in YAML.

 By the way, YAML with the JSON schema is a superset of JSON.
 That means any YAML parser is also a JSON parser.
 If you need to parse both and are trying to conserve code, you can disable JSON parsing and simply treat JSON as YAML, though note that a dedicated JSON parser may be more efficient.